konstantins90/symfony-cookie-consent-bundle/README.md

 ### Cookies

 When a user submits the form the preferences are saved as cookies.
 The cookies have a lifetime of 1 year.
-The following cookies are saved:
+The following cookies are saved

 - **Cookie_Consent**: date of submit
 - **Cookie_Consent_Key**: Generated key as identifier to the submitted Cookie Consent of the user